 The Nebraska State Education Association and the National Education Association work to ensure public officials have the information they need to make public policy decisions that promote high student achievement, quality teachers and adequate funding for public education.

-Become a cyberlobbyist As a member of the NSEA Cyberlobbyists, you'll receive Legislative Updates via email.
+Become a Legislative Update Subscriber.
+You'll receive Legislative Updates during the legislative session via email.
 You'll also receive alerts during session and calls to action when we need you to contact your senator.
-To become a cyberlobbyist, please fill out this form.
+To subscribe, please fill out this form.
 Receive text alerts Sign up to receive text alerts during the Legislative session.
 Sign up here.